Pourquoi prendre des compléments alimentaires pendant la grossesse ? - Epycure

 Iodine

-So in this context of big changes but also of questions, it seems essential to help your body by providing it with all the nutrients it needs.
-For this, the Maternity Essential has been specially developed to adapt to the specific needs of pregnant, breastfeeding women or those who wish to have a child .
-The selected lactic ferments, vitamins, plants and minerals act on the normal development of the fetus and baby as well as on the physical and mental well-being of the mother.
+In this context of big changes but also of questions, it is crucial to take care of your body by providing it with all the nutrients it needs .
+For this, the Essential Maternity Cure has been specially developed to adapt to the specific needs of pregnant women, breastfeeding women or those wishing to have a child.
+It acts as much on the proper development of the fetus as on the physical and mental well-being of the mother thanks to the synergy of carefully selected nutrients: vitamin B9 , magnesium, iodine, iron, matricaria chamomile and probiotics, to name but a few, all in a gastro-resistant capsule.
+In addition, the formula is composed of 92.3% ingredients of natural origin and validated by an expert toxicologist to guarantee your safety and that of the baby while pampering your body.

 Eugénie Baudouard